Configure Kafka TLS Encryption

 Broker certificate signing request (CSR generated above).

-Sign the certificate with the CA signature:
+4. Sign the CSR with the CA’s private key:

 touch index.txt